Cucumbers

 • Fruit drop – young fruit which fails to develop could be a result of poor pollination, incorrect levels of moisture or fungal diseases.
 Check your watering as plants are probably drying out and apply eco-seaweed regularly to reduce plant stress.

 • Leaf scorch – strong winds and dry conditions will easily damage the leaves.
-Keep moisture up to the plants and again use eco-seaweed to reduce plant stress.
+Keep moisture up to the plants and again use OCP eco-seaweed to reduce plant stress.
 Next time plant in a more sheltered spot.

 Pickled cucumbers are better known as gherkins